-ODDS (Operator Dynamic Dialog Subsystem) is an expert console automation system used to manage and monitor all major datacenter functions.
-By automating console functions, as well as on-line applications, ODDS enables datacenters to increase productivity, save time, and run more efficiently.
+ODDS (Operator Dynamic Dialog Subsystem) is an expert console automation system used to manage and monitor all primary Mainframe data center functions.
+By automating console functions, as well as online applications, ODDS enables data centers to increase productivity, save time, and run more efficiently.

-ODDS automates virtually all datacenter functions—including job scheduling, startup and shutdown and system performance monitoring and alerting.
-When paired with the SEA CPC middleware technology, the ODDS capabilities can be easily extended beyond the z/OS platform to integrate with other automation solutions that operate in dissimilar environments such as Unix, Linux, Windows, IBM i systems, and more.
-By automating these key functions, ODDS provides orders-of-magnitude greater speed and productivity than can be done manually by operators.
+ODDS automates virtually all mainframe data center functions—including job scheduling, startup and shutdown, and system performance monitoring and alerting.
+When paired with our Cross Platform Commander (CPC) middleware technology, the ODDS capabilities can be easily extended beyond the z OS platform to integrate with other automation solutions that operate in dissimilar environments such as Unix, Linux, Windows, IBM i systems, and more.
+By automating these essential functions, ODDS provides orders-of-magnitude greater speed and productivity compared to what can be done manually by operators.
 For example, an ODDS-automated initial program load (IPL) can be done 95% faster than a manual IPL performed by an operator.

 Features of ODDS

-The concept and operation of ODDS is user-friendly.
-The user defines “rules” through the AutoRule Facility or Interactive System Productivity Facility (ISPF) and stores them as members of a partitioned dataset (PDS).
-Using various ODDS built-in functions within these rules, the user defines actions to be taken based upon some triggered event, usually a message being displayed or command being issued.
-The ODDS AutoRule Facility allows datacenters to define and implement more than 90% of all console automation rules using preprogrammed functions.
+The central concept around the creation and operation of ODDS is user-friendliness.
+The user can define “rules” through the AutoRule Facility or Interactive System Productivity Facility (ISPF) and store them as members of a partitioned dataset (PDS).
+Using various ODDS built-in functions within these rules, the user can define actions to be taken based upon some triggered event like a message being displayed or command issued.
+The ODDS AutoRule Facility allows data centers to establish implement more than 90% of all console automation rules using preprogrammed functions.